 - How to write a financial procedure

-At NCVO we offer bespoke, specialist advice on governance to voluntary and community organisations striving to make a difference.
-NCVO members benefit from a 20% discount.
+At NCVO we offer specialist training and consultancy on governance to voluntary and community organisations striving to make a difference.

 Trustees Unlimited offers voluntary organisations a professional and cost-effective service to recruit trustees from across the private, public and voluntary sectors.